Idaho State Alzheimer’s Plan Overview

 In 2012, the Idaho Legislature established the Idaho Alzheimer’s Planning Group through passage of Senate Concurrent Resolution 112.
 Tasked with determining how the state could best assist individuals and families impacted by Alzheimer’s disease, the Planning Group included representatives from state agencies, advocacy agencies, academia, and community organizations as well as researchers, caregivers, individuals affected by Alzheimer's, and the governor.
 After conducting a year-long state assessment and soliciting input from community stakeholders and the public-at-large, A State Plan for Alzheimer’s Disease and Related Dementias: Addressing the Needs of Idahoans with ADRD, Their Caregivers, and Family Members was released.
 The Idaho legislature endorsed the statewide plan with the passage of House Concurrent Resolution 34 in 2013.
 In 2021, a statewide ADRD Alliance was formed to revise the state Alzheimer’s plan.
 In March 2023 following a 13 month development period, the 2023-2028 ADRD Strategic Plan for Idaho was published.
 The updated plan identifies gaps between the needs of people living with dementia and services available and details short and long-term goals for the next five years.
 To ensure the next state Alzheimer’s plan reflects best practices and the current needs of residents in the state, SB 1096 (Chapter 151 of 2023) was enacted, requiring the Department of Health and Welfare to convene the ADRD Alliance every five years to update the state Alzheimer’s plan.

-Idaho 2024 Policy Priorities
+Idaho 2026 Policy Priorities

-Empower Peace Officers with Dementia Training
+Empower Idaho Professionals with Dementia Training

 Sign Up to Learn About Advocacy Opportunities in Idaho